 Fortunately, it’s never too late to do something.

-Today, we’re going behind the scenes with five female entrepreneurs who have dedicated their lives to building self-esteem in girls by putting the power in girls’ hands and telling them, You can.
+Today, we’re going behind the scenes with a few female entrepreneurs who have dedicated their lives to building self-esteem in girls by putting the power in girls’ hands and telling them, You can.